-Notes to the consolidated financial statements (In thousands of US dollars of the United States of America, except as indicated in other currency or unit)
+(In thousands of US dollars of the United States of America, except as indicated in other currency or unit) (Translation to English of the Consolidated Financial Statements originally issued in Spanish - see Note I.2)

 III.
 EXPLANATORY NOTES

 1. Cash and cash equivalents